A Typical Day At Pre-School

 No two days are identical at Long Clawson Pre-School.
 We have regular visits from a sports coach and varied professionals e.g fireman and dentist.
 However, a typical day at pre-school has the following routine:

 Parents arrive with children.
-Named coats and bags are hung on pegs and lunch boxes are put in the labelled boxes.
+Named coats and bags are hung on pegs and lunch boxes and water bottles are put in the labelled boxes.

-Doors open and parents show children the large mat for registration.
-The staff and children then sing the welcome song and we talk about the weather and our plans for the day.
+Doors open and the children go off to explore different activities set out around the room.
+The staff and children do the register and sing the welcome song and we talk about the weather and our plans for the day.
 Activities are set up for the day and children are encouraged to select additional resources.

-However, see below for an example of rountine practice at pre-school:
+However, see below for an example of routine practice at pre-school:

 Free play.
 A range of indoor and outdoor activities.
 Free flow operates between the indoor and outdoor areas.